minick-nick/InspireMe/README.md

 # InspireMe (Quotations App)
-InspireMe app built with Kotlin, Jetpack Compose and data from Quotable (an open source quotations API).
-This app displays random quotations from different authors that will made you inspire.

 InspireMe is an app built with Kotlin and Jetpack Compose, using data from Quotable—an open-source quotations API.
 The app displays random quotes from various authors, aiming to inspire and uplift.

 👉 Check out the [Quotable open-source API GitHub Repo](https://github.com/lukePeavey/quotable?tab=readme-ov-file)